Alabama sports betting is not online yet.

 Alabama Sports Betting Apps: BetAmerica, Amwager racing app, and Twinspires mobile site.
-Expected Sports Betting App in Alabama in 2020 and further: Look for other horse race betting apps (Android, iPhone) to become available in the state of Alabama in the very near future.
+Expected Sports Betting App in Alabama: Look for other horse race betting apps (Android, iPhone) to become available in the state of Alabama in the very near future.

 Betting markets/leagues/events via Alabama sports gambling apps: Kentucky Derby, Preakness Stakes, Belmont Stakes, Local horse and greyhound races.

 For some reason, the state of Alabama has not gotten into the sports betting scene despite a few of their neighboring states recently legalizing it.